Lightning-AI/pytorch-lightning/docs/source-app/workflows/build_command_line_interface/cli.rst

 .. code-block::

     lightning disconnect
-    You are disconnected of the local Lightning App.
+    You are disconnected from the local Lightning App.

 ----